-Professional employees.
+Professional Employees.
 Professional employees and academic administrators are exempt from overtime pay and are employed on a 10-, 11-, or 12-month basis, according to the work schedules set by the district.
 A school calendar is adopted each year designating the work schedule for teachers and all school holidays.
 Notice of work schedules including start and end dates and scheduled holidays will be distributed each school year.

-Classroom teachers will have planning periods for instructional preparation, including conferences.
+Classroom teachers will have planning periods for instructional preparation including conferences.
 The schedule of planning periods is set at the campus level but must provide at least 450 minutes within each two-week period in blocks not less than 45 minutes within the instructional day.
 Teachers and librarians are entitled to a duty-free lunch period of at least 30 minutes.
 The district may require teachers to supervise students during lunch one day a week when no other personnel are available.

-Paraprofessional and auxiliary employees.
+Paraprofessional and Auxiliary Employees.
 Support employees are employed at will and receive notification of the required duty days, holidays, and hours of work for their position on an annual basis.
+Non-exempt employees who are paid on a salary basis are paid for a 40 hour work week (although generally expected to work 37.5 hours) and do not earn additional pay unless over 40 hours.
 Paraprofessional and auxiliary employees must be compensated for overtime and are not authorized to work in excess of their assigned schedule without prior approval from their supervisor.
-See Overtime Compensation on page 37 for additional information.
+See Overtime Compensation on page 31 for additional information.